-The average American mom raises 2.4 children, according to the Pew Reseach Center.
+The average American mom raises 2.4 children, according to the Pew Research Center.
 And unless she has a favorite, she’ll likely strive to have each of her children attend college.

-If you find yourself parenting a full household, learn how to save for college for your kids by following these five steps.
+If you find yourself parenting a full household, learn how to save kids’ college costs by following these five steps:

 To meet climbing costs, it’s wise to begin saving up as soon as possible for your kids, rather than waiting until the last minute to pay for college.

-There are many ways to sock away funds for the future, such as 529 college savings plans, education savings accounts, and Roth IRAs.
+There are many ways to sock away funds for the future.
+Many consumers see 529 college savings plans as the best way to save for kids’ college costs, but education savings accounts and Roth IRAs are helpful alternatives.
 Make sure you evaluate all of your college-savings options before picking the best one for your family.

 With 529 plans, it’s best to open an account for each of your children, as you’re not allowed to make withdrawals for someone other than the beneficiary.